mini2Dx/gettext/README.md

 ### Gradle Plugin

 The Gradle plugin can parse files and generate a .pot based on the source code.
-It can read .java, .lua and .txt files to generate the .pot.
 See the [wiki](https://github.com/mini2Dx/gettext/wiki) for a usage guide.

 ## Purpose